tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 Saliva and blood dripped from the new, canine mouth now extended a good six inches from Kevin’s human one, the brow of the thing slowly becoming visible.
 The hounds maw was snarling as it emerged with each heave.
 His entire body convulsed with every inhale, ribs straining with the effort.

-Charles and I pressed ourselves against the hut’s wall, cowering like a pair of tiny rabbits trapped by a predator.
+Charles and I pressed ourselves against the cabins wall, cowering like a pair of tiny rabbits trapped by a predator.
 I held my knife tightly with trembling hands, Charles wielded the fire poker with one hand, and the flare gun in the other—both of us, eyes wide with horror.
 Kevin was blocking the only exit.
 We were trapped.

 I couldn’t move, my legs nailed to the floor.
 Kevin’s eyes had rolled back into nothing but milky whites, and yet tears still streaked down his cheeks, dripping into the gore below.